-I find it baffling at the time.
+I found it baffling at the time.
 Less so in the years to come.

 The man had a fascination with twins.
 On a certain level, it made sense.
 In a world without ethics at least, identical twins are nature’s control group.
 Even fraternal twins share a fetal environment.
 But for Mengele, I think there was something more to it.

 Once, he had me create him conjoined twins.
 Perfectly healthy children—sometimes of not even of the same sex—fused head-to-head or at the pelvis, down to their very blood vessels.
 It was gruesome, but at less so then when he did it himself.
 Another night, he had me stop the hearts of fourteen pairs of twins, and he stayed awake till dawn dissecting.

 In some solipsistic way, I think he saw me as an extension of himself.
 His imagination made physical, maybe.
 But he used my power less than you might think.
 One of his most common experiments was injecting the children’s eyes with whatever chemicals he fancied, trying to turn them blue13.
 The children went blind, more often than not.
 I didn’t know why he didn’t have me do it.
 Even back then I could change pigmentation as I pleased14.

 What confused me even more was why he would do such a thing.
 I even asked him as much.

 “It’s a simple idea, Eliza,” he explained patiently.
 “If we can figure how to control eye and hair colour, and increase the incidence of multiple births among our women”—Fertility was yet another of his bugbears—“that’ll mean a lot more Aryan babies.”